Varshil2298/k8s-kind-voting-application/README.md

 For deploying the Vote App using Helm, configure the required Helm chart templates and values.
 [Helm Chart Setup Guide](helm-commands/helm.md).

 (4) Kubernetes Setup using kubectl
-To manage your Kubernetes cluster and deploy applications using kubectl, check out the [Kind Cluster Setup Guide](k8-commands/k8s-commands.md).
+To manage your Kubernetes cluster and deploy applications using kubectl, check out the [Kubernetes Cluster Setup Guide](k8s-commands/k8s-commands.md).

 (5) Kubernetes Dashboard Setup
 To set up the Kubernetes Dashboard for monitoring and managing your cluster